 As a consequence of body decomposition, and the length of time that tends to elapse from death to discovery, fluids and other biological materials have an extended period of time in which to cause lasting damages to the premises.
 Depending on the circumstances, this can include everything from permanent damage to furniture to the lasting damage of flooring and walls.
 Prompt, thorough remediation is designed to arrest this degradation of the premises arising from biohazardous material.

 You must not take the position that you can shortcut some of the steps involved in the remediation process.
-Safety and healthy living conditions mandate that these steps be taken.
+Safe and healthy living conditions mandate that these steps be taken.

 In addition, the day may come when you elect to put your home on the market.
 The failure to take all the steps necessary to fully remediate your home may leave your residence scarred in some manner by the traumatic event that occurred on the premises.
 This will have the unnecessary effect of lowering the property value of your home.